bitsol/minimal-mistakes/_posts/2018-01-15-raspberry-pickings.markdown

   - raspberrypi
 published: false
 ---
-When you want to build an embedded hardware project, or just purchase a cheap board for its possibilities, you should turn to the Raspberry Pi.
+When you want to build an embedded hardware project (like me), or just purchase a cheap board for its possibilities, you should turn to the Raspberry Pi.
 ## Why?
 At this point, you're probably asking yourself why you should even bother using a Raspberry Pi.
-Here are some **pros** of using this particular full Linux system board.

 ### Pros